m4ttsch/omscs-notes-notes/information-security/cyber-security.md

 In addition to mitigating explicit threats, companies often secure our digital assets for legal and compliance reasons.
 For example, HIPAA mandates a process for sharing digital health data.
 Therefore, an entity that deals with health data may need to implement specific security measures to meet compliance requirements.

-We’ve spent time talking about the various technical controls - such as firewalls, intrusion detection systems, and anti-virus programs - that organizations can use to secure their computer systems.
+We've spent time talking about the various technical controls - such as firewalls, intrusion detection systems, and anti-virus programs - that organizations can use to secure their computer systems.

 Of course, a business must first understand the risks that they face and the threat landscape surrounding their organization and digital assets before implementing any security measure.